lsst-dm/dm_dev_guide/team/drp.rst

 Princeton HPC Systems
 =====================

-In addition to the regular LSST-provided compute systems (:doc:`lsst-dev </services/lsst-dev>`, the :doc:`Verification Cluster </services/verification>`, etc), DRP team members have access to two clusters hosted by the `Research Computing Group <http://www.princeton.edu/researchcomputing/index.xml>`_ in Princeton.
+In addition to the regular LSST-provided compute systems (:doc:`lsst-dev </services/lsst-dev>`, the :doc:`Verification Cluster </services/verification>`, etc), DRP team members have access to two clusters hosted by the `Research Computing Group <https://researchcomputing.princeton.edu>`_ in Princeton.
-Please refer to the Research Computing Group's pages for general information on getting started, usage policies, FAQs, etc, and be aware that you must comply with all their rules when using these systems
+Please refer to the Research Computing Group's pages for information on getting started, how to connect with SSH, usage policies, FAQs, etc, and be aware that you *must* comply with all their rules when using these systems

 Obtaining Accounts
 ------------------